kuzudb/kuzu-blog/src/content/post/2025-03-12-unstructured-data-to-graph-baml-kuzu.md

 ## 1. PDF -> Image

-[This simple FastAPI app](https://github.com/prrao87/pdf2image) is used to transform the PDF data of drugs into a series of PNG images.
+[This simple FastAPI app](https://github.com/prrao87/pdf2image) is used to transform the PDF data of drugs into a series of PNG images[^4].
 The images are transformed to their base64-encoded string representations, which multimodal LLMs like `gpt-4o-mini` can interpret well.
 Because each page of the PDF is represented as a separate image, we can easily scale up this approach to handle far larger PDFs than what is shown in this simple example, and concurrently process these images to speed things up.